sheep-feeding

 There are a number of steps that can be carried out on farm to prevent lice infestation.
 Carrying out best practice management and biosecurity strategies is the best way to prevent introducing lice to your flock as well as other sheep diseases.

-• Ensure boundary fences, timber plantations, creek crossings, etc. are maintained and are “sheep-proof” to minimise strays and interaction of animals between fences.
-Pay particular attention to timber or tree plantations where stray sheep can remain undetected and intermingle with your sheep
+Ensure boundaries are maintained and “sheep-proof”.
+These can include fences, timber plantations, creek crossings, etc. and will minimise strays and interaction of animals between fences.
+Pay particular attention to timber or tree plantations where stray sheep can remain undetected and intermingle with your sheep.

-• Consider introducing buffer zones along boundary fences.
-This will allow you to deal with stray sheep before they are introduced to your own sheep
+Introduce buffer zones along boundary fences.
+This is optional but will allow you to deal with stray sheep before they come into contact with your own sheep.

-• Work with your neighbours to improve fences and discuss strategies to prevent and manage lice problems in your area.
-Neighbours should have a “no stray” policy.
+Work with your neighbours to establish a “no stray” policy.
+Discuss improving fences and strategies to prevent and manage lice problems in your area.
 Should a neighbour find one of your sheep on their property, ask them not to put it back over the fence but contact you for collection.
-This means you can quarantine stray animals before re-introducing them to your flock
+This means you can quarantine stray animals before re-introducing them to your flock.

 Best practice management and biosecurity strategies are the best way to preventing introducing lice to your stock.